chiahsien/UnityInSwiftUI/README.md

 This sample project shows how to show Unity view in SwiftUI, and how to establish bidirectional communication.
 The communication is via `String` messages, and it can be easily expand to other data types to fit your neds.

+You can read my [blog post (in Chinese)](https://chiahsien.github.io/post/unity-to-swiftui-app-integration/) for more details.
 ## Prerequisite

 - Xcode 12.5
 - Unity 2020.3.15f2 LTS
+- [Git-LFS](https://git-lfs.github.com/) to pull this repository

 ## References